 Jalpaiguri is well connected by road and rail.
 Siliguri, the most important city in the region is 45km from Jalpaiguri.

-The nearest railhead Jalpaiguri Station is in the town itself and New Jalpaiguri Station is 40Kms from the District Headquarter.
+The nearest railhead Jalpaiguri Station is in the town itself and New Jalpaiguri Station is 40Kms from the District headquarters.

 Major rivers that run across the district are the Teesta, Torsa, and Jaldhaka.

-Jalpaiguri has great tourism potential which still lies untapped; the wild currents of these rivers asserting its way through the gorges; vast stretches of wilderness with the backdrop of the Himalayas; rolling acres of tea estates and colorful tribal peoples makes it an ideal place for holidaymakers and adventure lovers.
+Jalpaiguri has great tourism potential which still lies untapped; the wild currents of these rivers asserting their way through the gorges; vast stretches of wilderness with the backdrop of the Himalayas; rolling acres of tea estates and colourful tribal peoples make it an ideal place for holidaymakers and adventure lovers.